tomdye/vercel-lighthouse-action/README.md

 ![Alt Text](.github/images/budget.png)
 ![Alt Text](.github/images/assertions.png)

+### Usage
+Move the `workflows` and `lighthouse` directories into your repository `.github` directory.
+Generate and save the required secrets in your github repository settings.

 ### Action workflow
 1. Deploy the PR using vercel-action
 2. Run three lighthouse audits against the vercel preview url